Squares of Savannah, Georgia: Troup Square

 Troup Square was laid out in 1851 and is named for former Georgia Governor, Congressman, and Senator George Troup.
 It is one of only two squares named for a person living at the time (the other being Washington Square).
 A large iron armillary sphere stands in the center of the square, supported by six small metal turtles.

 A special dog fountain is located on the west side of the square.
 The Myers Drinking Fountain was a gift from Savannah mayor Herman Myers in 1897 and originally placed in Forsyth Park.
 When moved to Troup Square its height was adjusted for canine use and has become the site of an annual Blessing of the Animals.

 The Unitarian Universalist Church sits on the western side of the square.
 It is believed that James Lord Pierpont wrote the tune to "Jingle Bells" while he was the church's music director, but other sources claim he only copyrighted it when he was in the role, and that he wrote it in Medford, Massachusetts.

 In 1969 Savannah Landscape Architect Clermont Huger Lee and Mills B Lane planned and initiated a project to remove the central vandalized playground, close the fire lane, install an armillary sundial, and add new walls, benches, lighting, and plantings.

-Calhoun Square
+Taylor Square

-Calhoun Square was laid out in 1851 and is named for South Carolina statesman John C. Calhoun, who served as Secretary of War, Secretary of State, and as vice president under John Quincy Adams and Andrew Jackson.
+Taylor Square was laid out in 1851 and was originally named for South Carolina statesman John C. Calhoun, who served as Secretary of War, Secretary of State, and as vice president under John Quincy Adams and Andrew Jackson.
+In 2023, it was renamed Taylor Square, in honor of the first American Civil War black nurse, educator and memoirist Susie King Taylor.

-The square is named for South Carolina statesman John C. Calhoun, who served as Secretary of War, Secretary of State, and as vice president under John Quincy Adams and Andrew Jackson.

 The square is sometimes called Massie Square, in reference to a neighborhood school.

-Calhoun Square is also home to Wesley Monumental United Methodist Church, founded in 1868.
+The square is also home to Wesley Monumental United Methodist Church, founded in 1868.

 It is the only square with all of its original buildings intact.

 The square is believed to have been built over a slave burial ground, with around one thousand bodies buried in it.
 In 2004 a skull was found by utility workers outside the Massie Heritage Interpretation Center on the square's southeastern side.